Jeff Lynne: 1987–1991: Traveling Wilburys

-Lynne's Beatles influence was clearly evident in his ELO work, and the connection to the Beatles was strengthened when Lynne produced George Harrison's Cloud Nine.
-The latter was a successful comeback album for Harrison, released in 1987, featuring the popular singles "Got My Mind Set on You", "When We Was Fab" (appearing in the video) and "This Is Love", the last two of which were co-written by Lynne.
-Lynne's association with Harrison led to the 1988 formation of the Traveling Wilburys, a studio "supergroup" that also included Tom Petty, Bob Dylan and Roy Orbison and resulted in two albums (Vol. 1 and Vol. 3), both produced by Harrison and Lynne.
+Lynne's Beatles influence was evident in his ELO work, and the connection to the Beatles strengthened when Lynne produced George Harrison's Cloud Nine.
+Released in 1987, it was a successful comeback for Harrison, featuring the popular singles "Got My Mind Set on You", "When We Was Fab" (appearing in the video) and "This Is Love", the last two of which were co-written by Lynne.
+Lynne's association with Harrison led to the 1988 formation of the Traveling Wilburys, a studio "supergroup" including Tom Petty, Bob Dylan, and Roy Orbison that resulted in two albums (Vol. 1 and Vol. 3), both produced by Harrison and Lynne.
 In 1988, Lynne also worked on Orbison's album Mystery Girl, co-writing and producing Orbison's last major hit, "You Got It", plus two other tracks on that album.

-For Rock On!, the final Del Shannon album, Lynne co-wrote "Walk Away" and finished off several tracks after Shannon's death.
+In the late 1980s Lynne co-wrote and produced "Let It Shine" for Brian Wilson's first solo album.
+Lynne also contributed three tracks to an album by Duane Eddy and "Falling in Love" on Land of Dreams for Randy Newman.

 In 1989, Lynne co-produced Full Moon Fever by Tom Petty, which included the hit singles "Free Fallin'", "I Won't Back Down" and "Runnin' Down a Dream", all co-written by Lynne.
 This album and Traveling Wilburys Vol. 1 received nominations for the Grammy Award for Best Album of the Year in 1989.
 The Traveling Wilburys won a Grammy for "Best Rock Performance By a Duo or Group with Vocal" that year.
-Lynne's song "One Way Love" was released as a single by Agnetha Fältskog and appeared on her second post-ABBA album, Eyes of a Woman.
-Lynne co-wrote and produced the track "Let It Shine" for Beach Boys founder Brian Wilson's first solo album in 1988.
-Lynne also contributed three tracks to an album by Duane Eddy and "Falling in Love" on Land of Dreams for Randy Newman.

 In 1990, Lynne collaborated on the Wilburys' follow up Traveling Wilburys Vol. 3 and released his first solo album Armchair Theatre.
-The album featured Harrison and Tandy and included the singles "Every Little Thing" and "Lift Me Up".
+The album featured Tandy and Harrison and included the singles "Every Little Thing" and "Lift Me Up".
 It received some positive critical attention but little commercial success.
-Lynne also provided the song "Wild Times" to the motion picture soundtrack Robin Hood: Prince of Thieves in 1991.
+Lynne also provided the song "Wild Times" to the motion picture soundtrack Robin Hood: Prince of Thieves.

 In 1991, Lynne returned to the studio with Petty, co-writing and producing the album Into the Great Wide Open for Tom Petty and the Heartbreakers, which featured the singles "Learning to Fly" and "Into the Great Wide Open".
-The following year he produced two songs on Roy Orbison's posthumous album King of Hearts, including the single "I Drove All Night".
+The following year he produced two songs on Roy Orbison's posthumous King of Hearts, including the single "I Drove All Night".